jacobobryant/flub/README.md

 A single function `assert` which throws an exception (with human-readable explanation) if the given value doesn't conform to the given Malli schema.

-This would make a lot of sense to throw in `flub.extra`; however, I wanted to use it from `flub.crux`, and I also wanted to make it available without depending on Crux.

 ## Releasing

 In case you want to use a similar setup for your own collection of libraries,